Your cart is currently empty!

 Her mental and emotional health remain strong and she is excelling in school, work, and relationships.
 She honestly is functioning at her best, including pre-eating disorder.”

-Look for a registered dietitian who specialises in eating disorders and uses words like 'weight neutral' or 'weight inclusive'.
+Look for a registered dietitian who specialises in eating disorders, so that they can be really cautious with someone who's only recently emerging from anorexia.
+Personally I'd want one who also helps people with binge eating disorder, as some of their expertise may come in even if you decide that meals driven by extreme hunger are not binge eating episodes.
+Look for someone who uses words like 'weight neutral' or 'weight inclusive'.
 Interview them.
-What do they mean when they say they subscribe to 'Health At Every Size (HAES)'?
-Do they have a blanket approach, like 'Honor your hunger' and will they accuse you of fat phobia if you are concerned about your child's distress over their ever-increasing hunger and weight?
+Avoid anyone who promises weight loss, or who states that it's unheathy to be above a certain weight.
+You probably want someone who advocates for the 'Health At Every Size (HAES)' ethos, though it's worth asking them what it means to them.
+Check if they have a blanket approach, like 'Honor your hunger', irrespective of any other factors.
+Will they accuse you of fat phobia if you try to educate yourself on these matters?
 If they subscribe to 'Intuitive Eating,' will they first investigate if your child has reliable hunger and fullness cues, with all hormonal processes back on track?
-Will they spend time getting to know your child as an individual — their wishes, their distress, their habits, their beliefs, their biology?
+Will they spend time getting to know your child as an individual — their wishes, their distress, their emotions, their attitudes to food and body, their habits, their beliefs, their biology?

 I am painfully aware that you may not have access to a great professional, so all I can advise is proceed experimentally, as proposed earlier.